g-omarsdottir/shaping-sustainable-surf/README.md

 ### Colors

-The website's colors are inspired by the ocean and the beach.
-The main color of the website is the blue #57a7b3 used in the website logo.
+The website's colors are inspired by the blue ocean waves and whitewater, centered around the blue #57a7b3 used in the website logo.

+Using a complimenting colorpalette from [Muzli Colors](https://colors.muz.li/palette/57a7b3/3d757d/b35794/7d3d67/b3a357), accent colors are strategically applied to box-shadows and hover effects to keep the overall layout sleek and avoid visual clutter.

 ![colors](/documentation/colors.png)

-A complimenting colorpalette with the website logo's color was created by [Muzli Colors](https://colors.muz.li/palette/57a7b3/3d757d/b35794/7d3d67/b3a357).
-To keep the overall layout sleek and avoiding visual clutter, the complementing colors were mainly used as accents in box-shadows and for pseudo-class hover effect.

-The font color is a warm tone of black and background color is white, which make a very good match for accessability, readability and contrast while being easy on the eye.
+The font color is a warm tone of black and background color is white, ensuring excellent contrast for accessability and readability, while being easy on the eye.

 [Coolors Color Contrast Checker](https://coolors.co/contrast-checker/333333-ffffff) score: